PeterWangIntel/crosswalk-website/Development-on-Tizen.md

 ```
  * You can call this directly in chroot.
 Note you need to append -Dtarget_arch=ia32 for it to work.
- * THE BELOW MIGHT BE STALE: AVOID COPYING.
+ * THE BELOW MIGHT BE STALE (Updated Dec 11th, 2013): AVOID COPYING.
 Please verify that the below fits with crosswalk.spec
 ```
 $ export GYP_GENERATORS='make'
 $ ./src/xwalk/gyp_xwalk src/xwalk/xwalk.gyp \